romi/librcom/README.md

 To send binary data in the textual JSON format, it has to be encoded, for example, using the [Base64](https://en.wikipedia.org/wiki/Base64) encoding.
 This can be quite a performance hit.
-For example, when the Raspberry Pi Zero has to transmit images, the encoding becomes a showstopper.
+For example, when the Raspberry Pi Zero has to transmit images, this encoding becomes a showstopper.

 So, it is therfore possible to return the data as a binary